csilver2/CarND-LaneLines-P1/writeup_template.md

 Another potential improvement could be to ...

-## introduccion.
-My pipeline has five steps to folow after make lines in the video.
+# introduccion.
+My pipeline has five steps to folow after make lines in a video.

 ### 1. grayscale, gaussian_blur

-first we edit the functions grayscale, and gaussian_blur, in order to make easyer for the canny operation to detect edges in the images:
+first we edit the functions grayscale, and gaussian_blur, in order to make easyer for the canny function to detect edges in images:
 ```
 def grayscale(img):
 return cv2.cvtColor(img, cv2.COLOR_RGB2GRAY)